highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/docs.md

 * Vending Machines
 * Trading Apps

->>>>> Experimental API Notice
-The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following:
+>>>> Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and thus are subject to the following:
-* Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time until Beta Release 81.
+* Commerce APIs on the High Fidelity Metaverse may be modified or removed at any time *until Beta Release 81*.
-* JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice until Beta Release 81.
+* JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice *until Beta Release 81*.
 * Upon release of Beta 81, changes to the High Fidelity Commerce APIs will be subject to the standard API deprecation process.

 ### Commerce APIs <a name="api"></a>
-The High Fidelity commerce APIs now add functionalities that can help you enhance a user's experience in your domain.
+The High Fidelity Commerce APIs now have functionalities that can help you enhance a user's experience in your domain.
 You can write scripts using these APIs or use some of the example scripts we have provided.

 #### Scriptable, Secure Money Transfer <a name="moneyTransfer"></a>
 An entity script or client script can open an end-user's tablet to a "Send Money" screen.

 The script must specify a recipient and an amount of HFC.
-It can specify a message to the user if required.
+It can specify a message to the user if desired.

 **Example**